Can Butyrate Help with Regularity?

 - Fiber supplements: Fiber supplements like psyllium husk, acacia fiber and baobab fiber can also be a source fermentation that produces this.

-Top 8 ways to improve our diets for gut support that may help protect against occasional constipation
+Top 8 ways to improve our diets for gut support that may help protect against occasional irregularity

 - Use butter or ghee as a cooking fat.